mingchen/docker-android-build-box/README.md

 ## Tags

-Use tag to sepecific a stable version rather than `latest` of docker image to avoid break your buid. e.g. `mingc/android-build-box:1.13.0`
+Use tag to sepecific a stable version rather than `latest` of docker image to avoid break your buid. e.g. `mingc/android-build-box:1.14.0`

+### 1.14.0

+* Upgrade NDK to r21.
+* Upgrade nodejs to 12.x.

 ### 1.13.0